stkent/bugshaker-android/README.md

 When a shake is detected, the current screen state is captured and the user is prompted to submit a bug report via email with this screenshot attached.

-This library is similar to [Telescope](https://github.com/mattprecious/telescope), but aims to be even easier to integrate into your apps.
-In particular, BugShaker does not require developers to add extra depth to their view hierarchies, and does not force the embedding application to request any permissions.
+This library is similar to [Telescope](https://github.com/mattprecious/telescope), but aims to be even easier to integrate into your app.
+In particular:

+- developers are not required to add extra depth to their view hierarchies;
+- the embedding application does not need to request any extra permissions.

 The iOS version of BugShaker was written by [Dan Trenz](https://github.com/dtrenz) and is available [here](https://github.com/detroit-labs/BugShaker).
 This Android version builds on Square's shake-detection library, [seismic](https://github.com/square/seismic).